 This course examines mechanisms regulating body weight, body composition and food intake.
 Weekly discussion sessions will teach students to critically evaluate cutting-edge and seminal papers in the field, and introduce students to state of the art research approaches and methodologies, including both basic (cell and molecular) and translational perspectives.
 Weekly writing assignments on the papers will provide experience and hone skills with scientific writing.
 2cr., Fall sem.

 GMS NU 804: Directed Studies in Nutrition and Metabolism

 This course may be used by individual students or small groups of students to carry out a directed study under the guidance of a GMS Faculty member.
-Var credit, Fall or Spring sem.
+Var credit, Fall, Spring, Summer 1 or Summer 2 sem.

 GMS NU 901: Research in Nutrition and Metabolism

 GMS NU 902: Research in Nutrition and Metabolism